Reviewed 8th April 2021

 Please remember to carry on using social distancing and taking hygiene precautions when visiting the site and touching communal surfaces.
 Plot-holders over 70 years of age, regardless of general health are particularly vulnerable.
 It may feel safe on an allotment site but there are still risks.

-If you break the rules The police can take action against you if you meet in larger groups.
+If you break the rules The police can take action against you if you meet in large groups.
 This includes breaking up illegal gatherings and issuing fines (fixed penalty notices).

 NAS Q & A On Allotments and Social Distancing

 Covid -19 – The virus that causes COVID 19 is mainly transmitted through droplets generated when an infected person coughs, sneezes or speaks.
 Some droplets are too heavy to hang in the air and they quickly fall and contaminate floors and surfaces.
 Other smaller airborne particles can remain in the air for some time.
 You can be infected by breathing in the virus if you are within close proximity of a person who has Convid-19- hence the 2m social distancing requirement, or by touching a contaminated surface and then touching your eyes, nose or mouth before washing your hands.

 Can I still work my allotment during the Covid19 lockdown?